lanzhang128/retrieval_augmented_autoformalization/README.md

-# Retrieval Augmented Autoformalization with Refinement (Auto-correction)
+# Consistent Autoformalization for Constructing Mathematical Libraries

 ## How to set up IsarMathLib in Isabelle
 First, you should download [Isabelle](https://isabelle.in.tum.de/) and add its "bin" to your PATH variable.
 In Linuxs systems, run